department-of-veterans-affairs/va.gov-team/products/my-education-benefits/research/2024-12-recommender-tool/conversation-guide.md

 Probing questions (if user is having trouble proceeding):
 - What markers led you to look there?
-- Where else  might you look to find the alternative recommendation?
+- Where else might you look to find an alternate application?

 Qualitative questions:
-- How are you understanding the alternate recommendation?
+- How are you understanding the alternate recommendations?
 Is there anything in particular thats confusing?
-- How well did the content meet your needs or expectations?
+- How well did the information presented meet your needs or expectations?
 - Was there any important information missing that you expected to see?
 If so, what in particular?
 - Was the language easy to understand?
 Were there any terms that you found unclear or difficult to interpret?
 - Were any instructions or messages hard to follow?